Paolo Scheggi at the Ronchini Gallery

 Transforming the canvas into a sculpted object, or rather emancipating the canvas from the realm of painting and subsequently appropriating it for more sculptural or even architectural purposes, Scheggi asks us to redefine how we classify an artwork.
 According to Renaissance artists, paintings were intended to be windows onto another world; however, by cutting into the canvas surface Scheggi exposes the artifice of painting as a whole.

 Visually engaging, each work demands an active viewer, one that will be lured in by the work’s textured layers.
 While the brightly coloured works such as Per Una Situazione, 1962 and Intersupericie Curve, 1964 are bold and exciting, it is the purity and simplicity of his studies in white, such as Zone Riflesse, 1963 and Per Una Situazione, 1963, that are most striking.

 Where the exhibition falls down slightly is the part of official gallery “blurb” that is written on the floor, whether a gimmick or not, added nothing to the overall presentation.
 Otherwise, an interesting exhibition – particularly the glass table of Scheggi ephemera and essay by Germano Celant – worth seeing if you’re a fan of Scheggi, and you happen to be in the area.

-Paolo Scheggi: Selected Works from European Collections is at the Ronchini Gallery until 8th February 2014, for further information visit here.
+Paolo Scheggi: Selected Works from European Collections is at the Ronchini Gallery until 8th February 2014.
+For further information visit the gallery’s website here.